osu-cass/whats-fresh-mobile/docs/source/user/home.rst

 Using Oregon's Catch to find local fish vendors or merchandise starts on the home page.
-The controls on the home page build a "search query" the app how to find and display only the vendors and merchandise the user is interested in.
+The controls on the home page build a "search query" that tells the app how to find and display only the vendors and merchandise the user is interested in.

 Home Page Controls
 ++++++++++++++++++